goschtl/zope/Zope3/trunk/src/zope/interface/README.txt

 ====================

 Having defined interfaces, we can *declare* that objects provide them.
-Before we describe the details, lets define some some terms:
+Before we describe the details, lets define some terms:

 *provide*
    We say that objects *provide* interfaces.
 If an object provides an